Deep Fusion of Multi-Object Densities Using Transformer: Introduction

 \section{Introduction}

 In modern surveillance systems or wireless sensor networks, multiple sensors with possibly different field-of-views (FoVs) are often utilized to provide state estimates of moving objects in the whole region of interest \cite{da2021recent}.
-To leverage the information available at local sensors in a distributed fashion, the multi-object densities (MODs), which capture all the information of interest of objects in the sensor's FoV, need to be fused.
+To leverage the information available at local sensors in a distributed fashion, the multi-object densities (MODs), which capture all the information of interest of objects in the sensors' FoVs, need to be fused.
 Two popular approaches for fusing MODs are the geometric average (GA) fusion \cite{mahler2000optimal} (also known as logarithmic opinion pool \cite{genest1986combining}) and the arithmetic average (AA) fusion \cite{li2020arithmetic} (also known as the linear opinion pool \cite{genest1986combining}).
-Both fusion methods aim to find the global fused MOD that minimizes a certain loss function from the local MODs to be fused \cite{gao2020fusion,gao2022fusion}, while avoiding double counting the common information, which is essential in multi-sensor fusion.
+Both fusion methods aim to find the global fused MOD that minimizes a certain loss function from the local MODs to be fused, while avoiding double counting the common information, which is essential in multi-sensor fusion.
 However, neither the GA nor the AA rule provides the Bayesian optimal fusion results \cite{da2021recent}.
+Further analysis regarding the rational and relevance of densities in multi-object/multi-sensor contexts and their guarantees of estimation efficiency may be found in \cite{braca2013asymptotic,koliander2022fusion}.